harlan-zw/unlighthouse/docs/guide/large-sites.md

 }
 ```

-### Include URL Patterns
+## Include URL Patterns

-Explicitly include paths, this will exclude any paths not listed here.
+Explicitly include paths; this will exclude any paths not listed here.

 For example, if you run a blog and want to only scan your article and author pages.